Vinod-Mendis/MERN-auth/client/README.md

     - import the reducer to signIn page
     - use useDispatch to distpach the action to reducer actions
     - read data using useSelector to read state from the store

+19. Add Redux persist
+    - install redux persist in the client using: npm i redux-persist
+    -